KarolinaFrieszova/dirty_data_project/README.md

 ### Task 1 - Decathlon Data

-1. Clean data (This data has row names)
+1. Clean the detaset (This dataset has row names)

 1. Who had the longest long jump seen in the data?
 2. What was the average 100m time in each competition?